 The story of the Land of the Bow (became Nubia) and Egypt, is similar in many ways to the story of the Roman incursions into Britain.
 They pushed north in Britain over a hundred years or so, building forts and towns as they went.
 When they got quite far north (what is now northern England) they met a bunch of Ancient Britons and Picts who were terrifying: they had a pretty good tribal structure going, and were adept fighters.
 They harassed the Romans and basically beat them up on a regular basis, and the Romans found themselves in a cold misty wet boggy land populated by terrifying warriors.
 So they built a large wall (Hadrians Wall), and on their side, it was the last outpost of the Roman Empire, and beyond the wall, ‘there be dragons’….

 The newly forming Egyptian culture in its early dynastic phase, drew a line and decided that before that line, it was Egypt, and beyond that line it was the Land of the Bow, another ‘there be dragons’ type of territory that they could not govern, despite it having rich resources.
-The people of the Bow told the Egyptians to fuck off, and the Egyptians decided it was too much trouble.
+The people of the Bow told the Egyptians to fuck off, and the Egyptians decided pushing the point would be too much trouble.
 That divide is one of territory, on the same land, on the same river, with each side having a similar genetic history.

 The Land of the Bow was more African than anything, and the Egyptians were African with a mix of other interlopers that created a more complex genetic picture.
 One was not better than the other: the People of the Bow were obviously civilised, sophisticated and resourced, and the Egyptians were also.
 The knowledge that was brought from the Sumerian city states likely added structure to the emerging Egyptians, as the Sumerians had been city building for a long time before they hit Egypt, but it is also likely, particularly in light of the finds in Bow, that the People of the Bow also had structure/civilisation.
 Whether they also got it from the Sumerian city states (when everyone was more connected during the Naqada periods), or whether they had it from other unknown African civilisations, we will never know as the Aswan Dam covered all evidence, and there is very little resources put into archaeology in Africa.
-But my guess is, that there were many varied developed societies in Ancient Africa, but no one has really bothered to look properly.
+But my guess is, that there were many varied developed societies in Ancient Africa, and also that the Sumer city states had a direct influence on both emerging cultures of Egypt and Bow (which were basically the same culture that split in two) but no one has really bothered to look properly.

 Now having read all of that, and looked at the 1979 article, now look at this ‘educational’ site and read it very carefully….
 The racial undertones of the narrative are subtle, but they are there.. note how it subtly suggests that the Egyptians were in full swing… which they were not quite.